How to Become a Agricultural Technicians in Virginia

 Obtain Virginia licensure or certification

 Virginia may require specific licensing or professional certification for agricultural technicianss.
-Requirements vary by state — contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Virginia

-Virginia employs 230 agricultural technicians.
-The highest concentrations are in Harrisonburg.
+Virginia employs 170 agricultural technicians.

 Agricultural Technicians salary range in Virginia